 'The Batman': Is There a Post-Credits Scene?

-Riddle me this.
-We don't get any sequel hints after the credits in Robert Pattinson's first Batman adventure, but there is an Easter egg if you stick around.
+No sequel hints after the credits in Robert Pattinson's first Batman movie, but there's an Easter egg if you stick around.

 More in www.cnet.com